 The purpose of traveling is innumerable and various, but one of them that cannot help but mention to and ignored is EATING and DRINKING, what else?
 From Poland traditional dishes to stylized dishes in restaurants, from local instant food to street food, all of them have a wonderful attraction not only for locals but also for foreign visitors!
 It is not an exaggeration to say that food is one of the most important parts of the culture of this country.
 So, what to eat in Poland?
 Let’s check out our suggested top 16 must try food in Poland, best food to eat in Poland in including what is the most popular food in Poland as well as must drinks in Poland, Polish eating tips to find out the answer!
 If you have the opportunity to travel to Poland, you must try the following dishes!

-- Must eat in Osaka —16+ best food in Osaka & must try food in Osaka
+- Must eat in Taiwan — 12+ best food to eat in Taiwan & must try food in Taiwan

 Must try food in Poland: Pierogi (Polish Dumplings)